animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 }
 ```

 `IAsyncEnumerable` keeps the stream lazy.
-Each tick becomes a `data:` line, the `\n\n` is the event boundary.
-Important: flush after each write or the client won't see anything until the buffer fills.
+Each tick becomes a `data:` line, `\n\n` ends the event.
+Flush after each write or the client sees nothing until the buffer fills (I forgot this the first time and stared at a blank page for five minutes).

 On the browser side, `EventSource` is native.
 No library: